-If houses reflect the times they were designed, midcentury modern is the architecture of ideas, created by those who believed the forward-looking style could be a vehicle for social change to create a better society.
-Characterized by flat planes, large glass windows and open space, these homes -- built from 1945 to the 1970s -- featured simplicity and an integration with nature, encouraging residents to explore the world in new ways.
-If you’re looking for midcentury modern homes in Virginia, Washington DC, and Maryland, you’ve come to the right place.
+Houses reflect the times they were designed, and midcentury modern homes are the architecture of ideas, created by those who believed the forward-looking style could be a vehicle for social change to create a better society.
+Characterized by flat planes, large glass windows and open space, these homes - built from 1945 to the 1970s - featured simplicity and an integration with nature, encouraging residents to explore the world in new ways.

 Key Elements

-Flat planes.
+• Flat planes.
 The geometric lines of the house are regular and rigorous.
 Flat roofs are common, though modern ranch-style houses had gable roofs.

-Large windows.
+• Large windows.
 Sliding-glass doors and other expansive panes of glass allow light to enter rooms from multiple angles.

-Changes in elevation.
+• Changes in elevation.
 Small steps going up and down between rooms creates split-level spaces.
 A midcentury modern might have partial walls, or cabinets of varying heights to create different depths in the space.

-Integration with nature.
+• Integration with nature.
 Rooms have multiple outdoor views, or multiple access points, encouraging an appreciation of healthy living.

 LATEST BLOG POSTS